gatsbyjs/gatsby/docs/docs/ab-testing.md

 There are a number of potential approaches to applying A/B testing tools to Gatsby websites.

-Traditional A/B testing tools can have negative performance implications, and in general don't work as well with statically generated HTML pages.
+Traditional A/B testing tools can slow down y our site, and in general don't work as well with statically generated HTML pages.

 However, there are several potential approaches: